x89/Shreddit/README.rst

 -----------
 - Only your previous 1,000 comments are accessable on Reddit.
 So good luck deleting the others.
 There may be ways to hack around this via iterating using sorting by top/best/controversial/new but for now I am unsure.
 I believe it best to set the script settings and run it as a cron job and then it won't be a problem unless you post *a lot*.
 I do, however, think that it may be a caching issue and perhaps after a certain time period your post history would, once again, become available as a block of 1,000.
 So you needn't despair yet!

-- Would make life easier if Reddit just did a "DELETE * FROM abc_def WHERE user_id = 1337"

-- We are relying on Reddit admin words that they do not store edits.
+- We are relying on Reddit admin words that they do not store edits, deleted posts are still stored in the database they are merely inaccessable to the public.